1801sushma-arch/number-guessing-game/README.md

-# number-guessing-game
+# Number Guessing Game

+## Description:
-A simple python game where the user guesses a random number
+A simple Python game where the program generates a random number and the user has to guess it.

+## Features:
+- Random number generation
+- User input
+- Feedback (Too high / Too low)
+- Loop until correct guess

+## Concepts Used:
+- Python basics
+- Loops
+- Conditionals
+- Random module